-This is a one year, full time SCITT training course running from September until early July.
-It will provide Trainees with extensive, practical classroom experience and core training to support this, resulting in recommendation for Qualified Teacher Status (QTS) as a Primary School teacher (for ages 5 to 11).
-Each partnership school has audited expertise in their school and has identified specific areas in which to support core training.
+This is a one year, full time school-centred teacher training programme running from September until early July.
+It will provide trainees with extensive, practical classroom experience and centre-based training to support this, resulting in recommendation for Qualified Teacher Status (QTS) as a primary school teacher for ages 3-7 or 5-11.
+Each partnership school has audited expertise in their staff team and has identified specific areas in which to support centre-based training.
 These leaders are often senior staff members.

-In addition, the University based element of the course, the Postgraduate Certificate in Education (PGCE), will give all Trainees the chance to develop understanding of the linked pedagogy.
+In addition, the optional university-based element of the course, the Postgraduate Certificate in Education (PGCE), will give trainees the chance to develop understanding of the linked pedagogy.

-The training programme is created and adapted to meet the needs of individual Trainees, so that they build on their strengths and develop high quality professional knowledge, skills and understanding.
-Trainees will spend the majority of their time learning alongside the best teachers in our partnership schools, supported by a Mentor.
+The training programme is created and adapted to meet the needs of individual trainees, so that they build on their strengths and develop high quality professional knowledge, skills and understanding.
+Trainees will spend the majority of their time learning alongside the most experienced teachers in our partnership schools, supported by a Teacher Tutor and School-based Mentor.

-Prior to starting the course, Trainees will be told their main placement school and will visit the school and meet their Teacher Tutor and School Mentor/s.
+Prior to starting the course, trainees will know which main placement school they will be training at and will visit the school and meet their Teacher Tutor and School-based Mentor.

-During the Autumn term, Trainees spend time in their Main Placement school, at core training and at Oxford Brookes University.
-All Trainees also get the opportunity to complete a short placement in a EYFS setting, a year 7 setting and a special school during the year.
-In the second term, Trainees all move schools for a second placement and then return to their original school in their summer term.
+During the Autumn term, trainees spend time in their main placement school, at centre-based training and at Oxford Brookes University (optional).
+Trainees also get the opportunity to complete a short placement in an EYFS setting, a KS3 setting (Year 7) and a special school during the year.
+In the Spring term, trainees move to a different school for a second placement and then return to their original main placement school in the Summer term.